What are Shopmatic’s User permissions?

 Example: Enabling or Disabling Facebook Business Extension, and further management of the Facebook Business Extension.

 This gives access to manage the chat functions on the webstore.

 Example: Enabling WhatsApp, or Facebook Messenger.

 This gives access to manage the payment settings on the webstore.
 To enable, edit or disable payment gateways, Cash on Delivery, or Offline Payments.

 This gives access to manage the Store level tax settings.

-Please note: The tax settings on this page, impacts the Shopmatic invoices that are generated to the main account.
+Please note: The tax settings on this page, impact the Shopmatic invoices that are generated to the main account.
 If the tax details are removed on this page, then Shopmatic to Seller invoices will not show the seller tax registration number.

-This gives access to manage the type of store, to enable/disable commerce, to allow only orders, to accept payments, to accept payments and charge for shipping.
+This gives access to manage the type of store, to enable/disable commerce, to allow only orders, to accept payments, to accept payments and to charge for shipping.

 This gives access to manage and view all new and existing invoices that have been sent from Shopmatic to Seller.